Language of instruction: English

 Duration: Fall, Spring, Academic year or Summer

 You must carry the equivalent of 12-18 UW credits while abroad for a semester, as determined through a scale for credit equivalency.
+At least 50% of the courses you take abroad must be in engineering, science, or math.
 You can take any course abroad that you can get approved as equivalent to a UW course; learn how to get courses equated.
 You can also choose from a list of courses already approved as equivalent to UW courses:

 To view all DTU courses that have been equated and their UW equivalents go to IESP's Existing Equivalencies page.

 Consult the DTU course catalog.